 After matching the personalized wraps with their unique set of 20 prints, bullet shell placed, and a business card velcro’d to the inside, they were ready for the final stage.

 And that’s it.
 Each mailer is personalized to each recipient.
 What is your reaction when you receive a letter in the mail that is addressed to “Or Current Resident”?… Exactly, most of the time it goes straight to the trash.
 If I’m going to make a first impression, I want it to be personal, impressive, and above all, memorable.

-Many thanks goes out to my patient, and overly helpful wife Sarah (and our friend Leize).
+Many thanks goes out to the patient, and overly helpful Sarah (and our friend Leize).
 My friend Jonathan did an outstanding job drilling a precise hole in 2,000+ prints.
 Christina Ramsey blew me away with her attention to detail on the painted shells.
 And The Printshop for their huge workspace to organize all the pieces.
 Riker, the dog, however didn’t help much at all.
 He just sniffed everything.
 Thanks for nothing, Riker.